 But that’s not all–once you have created your Pinterest Account you also need to become an active Pinterest citizen who engages with other citizens in your area, including competitors, influencers, brand advocates and customers.
 Interaction leads to better visibility for your business, so make sure you keep interacting and building your brand on this social network.

-If you had a business listing on Google Places, then you will have a Google+ local page now—you only need to claim your ownership of the page.
-But if you didn’t have a listing, you need to begin by setting up a Google+ profile, and then signing into your account to create a Google+ local page for your business.
-The success or failure of your business’s local page on Google+ depends on its completeness and accuracy of information.
+If you didn’t have a listing, you need to begin by setting up a Google My Business listing.
+The success or failure of your business’s local page on Google depends on its completeness and accuracy of information.
 So provide all the business information that Google asks you for, and make sure it’s as accurate as possible.
-Once you create your page, you will need to verify it, which is necessary for your business page to be added to Google+ local.
+Once you create your page, you will need to verify it, which is necessary for your business page to be added to Google My Business.

 If you want to make Twitter work for your local business, make sure you can connect with your customers in 140 characters.